 Two things are required to write well about a complex topic: a detailed and comprehensive understanding of the topic and the ability to convey that knowledge in a way that non-experts can understand.
 While engineers tend to easily meet the first requirement, many struggle with the latter.

 Engineers work in a world where accuracy, precision, and detail are requirements for good communication, whether it's a technical specification or a training manual.
 That's why, when they have to create documents for a non-technical audience, they may find themselves over-detailing or relying on technical terms.
-Taking a writing course for engineers can help technical-minded folk learn how to communicate effectively with laypeople.
+A writing course for engineers can help technical-minded folk learn how to communicate effectively with laypeople.
 Engineers can learn how analyzing and writing for an audience creates clear, concise, and usable documents.

 Here are three strategies to learn: